 1. Tree species that will best suit the homeowner's swale and community.
 The homeowner with be given a choice of trees that match the other trees in the neighborhood and will also grow within the confines of the planting area.

-2. Tree(s) of proper quality.
+2. Tree(s) of good quality.
 Quality trees will live longer and cost less to maintain over their lifetime.

 4. Planting and care instructions will be given to homeowners.
 This will be a step-by-step planting and care brochure that should provide all the information need for the first few years of care.

-If you have any questions or would like to receive an application in the mail, contact Aneisha Nicholas, Sustainability Specialist, by phone at 954-828-6137 or email firstname.lastname@example.org.
-Please include your mailing address in the email or voicemail.
+If you have any questions or would like to receive an application by mail or via email, please contact Mark Williams, Urban Forester by phone at 954-828-5785 or email firstname.lastname@example.org.
+Remember to provide your address and contact information in the voicemail and or email.